-(same as BUSN 320)
+(same as BUSN 320) (ACCT 203 or 206 and AGRI/ECON 234)

 This course provides a survey of the business and ecoomics of the agriculture industry, and also an introduction to the economic aspects of agriculture, including the agricultural producer, comsumer, and food system.
 The management principles encountered in the day-to-day opearation of an agricultural enterpirse are stressed as they relate to the decision-making process.